 Make Your Voting Plan

-Mailing in your ballot or early in-person voting may be a good option for physicians with busy schedules – or for anyone looking to limit potential COVID exposure by avoiding busy polling locations on Election Day.
+Mailing in your ballot or early in-person voting may be a good option for physicians with busy schedules — or for anyone looking to limit potential COVID exposure by avoiding busy polling locations on Election Day.
 Each state has different laws about early voting and mail-in voting.
-Learn more about the options in your state:
+You can learn more about the options in your state by finding your state: